ricardo-ch/go-kafka/README.md

 ```

 #### exponential backoff
+You can activate it but setting `ExponentialBackoff` config variable as true.
+You can set this properties as global, you have to use the configuration per-topic.
+This configuration is useful in case of infinite retry configuration.
 The exponential backoff algorithm is define like this.
-You can activate it but setting `ExponentialBackoff` config variable as true.
-This configuration is useful in case of infinite retry configuration

 $`retryDuration  = durationBeforeRetry * 2^{retries}`$

 ### Deadletter And Retry topics